csound/manual/docs/intro-historic-preface.md

-# Historical Preface by Berry Vercoe
+# Historical Preface by Barry Vercoe

 Realizing music by digital computer involves synthesizing audio signals with discrete points or samples representative of continuous waveforms.
 There are many ways to do this, each affording a different manner of control.
 Direct synthesis generates waveforms by sampling a stored function representing a single cycle; additive synthesis generates the many partials of a complex tone, each with its own loudness envelope; subtractive synthesis begins with a complex tone and filters it.
 Non-linear synthesis uses frequency modulation and waveshaping to give simple signals complex characteristics, while sampling and storage of a natural sound allows it to be used at will.